-Niche.com awarded Granite State College a ‘B-‘ overall, with its lowest ratings in the categories of campus and student life, neither of which is likely to affect an online student’s experience.
-Statistically, the majority of students rated their GSC experience ‘good,’ with those that find it ‘excellent’ in a close second.
-Notably, GSC is welcoming toward older students and students report that it is specifically equipped to aid them in balancing schooling with everyday life.
+Niche.com awarded Granite State College an overall grade rating of ‘B-‘, with its lowest ratings in the categories of campus and student life (neither of which is likely to affect an online student’s experience).
+Statistically, the majority of students described their GSC experience as good, with excellent coming in a close second.
+Notably, GSC is marketed toward adult learners, as it is specifically equipped to aid them in balancing school with everyday responsibilities.

 5. Capella University

 Average Net Price: $7,290

 Salary After Attending: $77,500

 Capella University offers more than 48 undergraduate and graduate degrees online, as well as more than twenty certificate options.
 Unlike some of the other schools on this list, Capella University offers virtual doctoral degrees in business, psychology, nursing, information technology, and more.
 Most of the school’s courses reflect the traditional guided curriculum, but certain programs follow the flex path, which allows students greater freedom in terms of individualized study and takes less time overall.